P7XCKD/NF/Notes Factory/Semister 3/EUP/xps (shortified)/xp 1.md

 Theory

-Visual Studio IDE (Integrated Development Environment) is a comprehensive suite of tools and services designed for software development, including web applications, desktop applications, cloud services, and mobile apps .
-Developed by Microsoft, it provides a robust environment for creating a variety of applications.

 Visual Studio (VS) is an integrated development environment (IDE) created by Microsoft, widely used for developing applications using the .NET Framework.
 It supports a variety of programming languages such as C#, VB.NET, and F#, providing comprehensive tools for coding, debugging, and testing.
 VS IDE offers features like IntelliSense for code completion, a powerful debugger, integrated Git support for version control, and various extensions to enhance productivity.
 Its user-friendly interface and robust capabilities make it a preferred choice for developers working on .NET Framework applications, ranging from simple desktop apps to complex enterprise solutions.